 Admission to Doctoral Program and Maintenance of Good Standing.
 Students offered acceptance are admitted into the doctoral program when they enroll in their first quarter of courses in the first year.
-Students are evaluated annually by the clinical program faculty, and maintenance of good standing is dependent upon satisfactory evaluations in each of the areas described above for the annual evaluation.
+Students are evaluated annually by the clinical program faculty, and maintenance of good standing is dependent upon meeting the MLA progression as specified on each of the rating forms.
 Remediation plans can be put into place at any time for circumstance including, but not limited to, failure to meet program-requirements, concerns about professional interactions and communication, and concerns about ethical conduct.
 The student's remediation needs will be discussed by clinical faculty including the student's advisor during the closed portion of the program meeting.
 The Director of Clinical Training will notify the student and work with the student and the students' advisor to develop a remediation plan following the procedures described in the Annual Evaluation section of this document.